GalvisA1087/BESLE/README.md

 deterioration in lithium-ion batteries" Grant number EP/T000775/1.

 Luiz C. Wrobel also thanks the CNPq for his personal financial support (Grant Number: 303770/2019-8).

+Rahim Si Hadj Mohand was supported by Directorate-General for Scientific Research and Technological Development (DG-RSDT) of Algerian government in the form of research grant.

 Computational sources were provided by the Center for Computational Engineering and Science-CCES at the University of Campinas funded by the Sao Paulo Research Foundation FAPESP (Grant Number: 2013/08293-7).